 Is it a good idea to divide your rural property to help it sell?
 Each property should be evaluated on a case by case basis to determine if a division will help the owner make the sell.

 In the past month I have made recommendations to two different land owners about whether they should offer their properties as a whole or divide them and market them separately.
 Both tracts share many similar qualities: each has state highway frontage, a cabin, a lake, and they both join the national forest.
-In my property evaluation and marketing proposal I suggested that one owner divide his property and the other I recommended that he offer it in its entirety.
+In my property evaluation and marketing proposal I suggested that one owner divide his land for sale and the other I recommended that he offer it in its entirety.

 The decision about whether to offer your property in multiple tracts or to sell it in its entirety should be made based on what your objectives are in selling the property.
 Is your goal to generate some immediate revenue?
 Perhaps your goal is to liquidate an asset that is in another state so as to remove all liabilities associated with it.
 Do you want to get the highest possible price for a property no matter how long it takes, or do you simply want to dissolve a partnership quickly and move on with your life?